netvc/testing/draft-daede-netvc-testing.md

 Objective metrics are used in place of subjective metrics for easy and repeatable experiments.
 Most objective metrics have been designed to correlate with subjective scores.

 The following descriptions give an overview of the operation of each of the metrics.
-Because implementation details can sometimes vary, the exact implementation is specified in C in the Daala tools repository [DAALA-GIT].
+Because implementation details can sometimes vary, the exact implementation is specified in C in the Daala tools repository {{DAALA-GIT}}.

 All of the metrics described in this document are to be applied to the luma plane only.
 In addition, they are single frame metrics.
 When applied to the video, the scores of each frame are averaged to create the final score.